 The MMR vaccine protects against measles, mumps, and rubella.
 The VZ vaccine protects against chickenpox.

 After 2 doses, protection is estimated to be:

-Reactions to the vaccine are usually mild and go away in a few days.
-Reactions may happen up to 6 weeks after immunization.
+There can be side effects from the MMR-Var vaccine.
+They tend to be mild and go away in a few days, but side effects can happen up to 6 weeks after having this vaccine.
 They may include:

-It is important to stay at the clinic for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay at the clinic for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

 You may not be able to have the vaccine if you:

 Check with your doctor or a public health nurse before you get the vaccine.